Echo-Storm/TorBox_Manager/README.md

 A desktop queue manager for [TorBox](https://torbox.app) debrid.
 Add torrents, magnets, hoster links, and NZBs — watch them process on TorBox's servers — download finished files straight to your machine.
 No browser tab required.

-Built for people coming from Real-Debrid who want that same familiar desktop workflow on TorBox.
+Built for people who want that same familiar desktop workflow with TorBox.

 ---